vocaleskea/Portfolio/_sources/intro.md

 # Welcome to My Deep Learning Portfolio

-This site contains my labs, exercises, and projects from my deep learning course.
+Hello!
+I’m **Kimberly Vocales**, and this is my personal Deep Learning Portfolio — a collection of my **laboratory tasks, exercises, and projects** from my deep learning course.

+---

+Each section contains my **code implementations, visualizations, and reflections** on what I’ve learned.
-Use the navigation on the left to explore the content.
+Feel free to explore the materials using the navigation menu on the left.

+---

+💡 **Goal:**
+To demonstrate my understanding of deep learning concepts and share my progress.